Skip to main content

 Oesophageal atresia is thought to be caused by a problem with the development of the oesophagus while the baby is in the womb, although it's not clear exactly why this happens.

-It's also more common in babies who have problems with the development of their kidneys, heart and spine.
+It's more common in babies who have problems with the development of their kidneys, heart and spine.

 The risk of having another baby with oesophageal atresia is thought to be very small.